nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS_NEW.md

 > { name: "Tootsie Roll", price: 1.49 }
 ```

-In order to implement Doris' request, you first must add an input field to your `index.html` file.
+In order to implement the `.find()` method, you first must add an input field to your `index.html` file.

 ```html
 <input type="text" placeholder="Enter business name" id="companySearch" />
 ```

-To know when Doris is ready to search, you decide to capture the key press event.
-This will allow her to simply press her return key and execute the search.
+Instead of using a button, We have decided to capture the search with a key press event.
+This will allow us to simply press the return key and execute the search.

 ![searching businesses](./images/AjtphvnYsK.gif)